Analysis | Trumpism will endure in the GOP. Trump may not.

 The best example of the detachment of Trumpism from Trump is probably Rep. Madison Cawthorn (R-N.C.).
 Trump endorsed Cawthorn's primary opponent, but quickly embraced him after Cawthorn won the Republican primary.
 Cawthorn came to Washington prepared to focus on culture fights, infamously forgoing a legislative team in favor of a communications one.

 That is the essence of Trumpism: climbing onto a platform from which to fight over political culture.
 In that regard, Trump is at an additional disadvantage moving forward.
-These are wars that unfold on social media and, unfortunately for Trump, his voice in that realm was diminished significantly following his response to the attempted insurrection at the Capitol on Jan.
+These are wars that unfold on social media and, unfortunately for Trump, his voice in that realm was diminished significantly following his response to the insurrection at the Capitol on Jan.
 6.

 In other words, Trump won't be able to control Trumpism.
 He'll be able to endorse candidates, but a few stumbles there and his endorsement won't be seen as essential.
 Even at a conference predicated on its enthusiasm for him, a third of attendees weren't eager to see him run again.